-- We have defined optimal value functions and optimal policies. - An agent that learns an optimal policy has done it very well, but in practice this rarely happens. - Optimal policies can be generated only with extreme computational cost. - Optimality is an ideal that agents can only approximate to varying degrees. - Memory is also an issue.
+- We have defined optimal value functions and optimal policies. - An agent that learns an optimal policy has done it very well, but in practice this rarely happens. - Optimal policies can be generated only with extreme computational cost. - Optimality is an ideal that agents can only approximate to varying degrees. - Memory is also an issue, for the tabular case or more compact parameterized function representations.